 Imperial Lates Online are our free after-hours adult events exploring cutting-edge science and engineering at Imperial in creative ways.
 Be inspired and join us for a week of discovery as our researchers share the wonder of what they do.

-Imperial Lates Online: Wellbeing
+Imperial Lates Online: Food for thought

 Imperial Lates Online are most suitable for over 18s.

 Hear personal stories from those who are working on the pandemic frontline and those who are developing the hospitals of the future.
 Catch up with all our events to explore how cutting-edge research is improving our NHS for patients and staff alike as we celebrate the people who care for our nation.
-Catch up on Healthcare Heroes

 Sign up to get email updates about Imperial events to hear about future events and follow Imperial Spark on Twitter.